Technical Notes |

 The process of saving your customized settings varies depending on the product.

-To restore a Reflection for HP, UNIX, OpenVMS, and ReGIS Graphics 8.0.2 or higher installation after you evaluate a later version of Reflection, save your settings prior to installing Reflection evaluation software.
+To restore a Reflection for HP, UNIX, OpenVMS, and ReGIS Graphics 13.0 – 14.x installation after you evaluate a later version of Reflection, save your settings prior to installing Reflection evaluation software.
 Most Reflection settings are stored in the settings file; however, some settings are stored in the registry.
 In addition to saving your settings files, you must manually save the registry-only settings to restore your installation.

 Follow the steps below to manually save the registry-only settings.